xNomad-AI/metadata-generator/README.md

 ```

 ## NOTE
-**There is a probability that the AI NFT metadata generation may fail.
+**There is a probability that the AI-NFT metadata generation may fail.
 Please rerun the script if this happens.
-The AI NFT metadata that has already been generated will not be generated again.
+The AI-NFT metadata that has already been generated will not be generated again.
 If you need to regenerate, please delete the specified file under the ```AI_NFT_METADATA_PATH```.**